Silver Eagle Values - Complete Pricing Guide

 Types of American Silver Eagles

-While the first decade of production saw a relatively staid lineup of ASEs, with conventional bullion quality (formerly called “uncirculated”) and proofs struck each year, in 1995 the West Point Mint struck a limited number of proofs for inclusion in the 10th anniversary gold eagle set.
-The 1995-W silver eagle was struck as a free bonus inclusion with the anniversary set, and only 30,125 were made.
-They quickly became popular with collectors, serving to this day as the rare regular-issue key to the entire series.
+While the first decade of production saw a relatively staid lineup of ASEs, with conventional bullion quality (formerly called uncirculated Silver Eagles) and proofs struck each year, in 1995 the West Point Mint struck a limited number of proofs for inclusion in the 10th anniversary gold eagle set.
+The 1995-W silver eagle with the W mint mark was struck as a free bonus inclusion with the anniversary set, and only 30,125 were made.
+The 1995-W proof quickly became popular with collectors, serving to this day as the rare regular-issue key date to the entire series.

-Since the first decade of the 21st century, ASEs have been struck in several other numismatic varieties, including reverse proof and burnished finish.
-Striking duties for bullion-quality pieces originally went to the Philadelphia Mint and early proofs came from San Francisco.
+Since the first decade of the 21st century, ASEs have been struck in several other numismatic varieties, including reverse proof, burnished finish, and enhanced uncirculated.
+Striking duties for bullion-quality pieces originally went to the Philadelphia Mint and early proofs came from the San Francisco Mint.
 However, minting assignments have changed over the years, with Philadelphia striking proofs for a period in the 1990s and the West Point Mint assuming the vast majority of ASE production by 2000.

 Here’s a breakdown of the major types of American Silver Eagles:

 The bullion ASEs represent the base-level coins struck with the investor in mind.
 While they boast high-quality surfaces as is typical for all American Eagle bullion coinage, they are struck in very large numbers and are distributed by the United States Mint through a network of authorized dealers with somewhat less regard for finish preservation than bestowed upon numismatic strikes.
-They can be purchased for relatively small premiums over spot.
+They can be purchased for relatively small premiums over the silver spot price.

-The first proof American Silver Eagles were released in 1986 with the debut of the series and struck in all years except 2009, when a planchet shortage reportedly upended production of all non-bullion silver eagle coinage.
+The first proof American Silver Eagles were released in 1986 with the debut of the series.
+They were included in proof sets and struck in all years except 2009, when a planchet shortage reportedly upended production of all non-bullion silver eagle coinage.
 Regular proofs are relatively common, so some of the earlier pieces are quite rare in grades of PR69 or above.
+Grading coins is done by third parties such as PCGS and NGC.

-The first reverse proof variant of the American Silver Eagle premiered as a Philadelphia-mint strike in 2006 and was made in small numbers.
+The first reverse proof versions of the American Silver Eagle premiered as a Philadelphia Mint issued strike in 2006 and was made in small numbers.

 Burnished ASEs have been made most years since their debut, with the exceptions of 2009 and 2010, during a period of huge demand for the bullion-quality silver eagles, for which planchets are allocated with utmost priority.